SeeleVollerei1810/Group_Project_2025/README.md

 tnn_data = fh.variables['TNn'][:]
 tw_data = ds['Tw']
 ```
+    - Also, update the variable key in other line to match the specific index
 ## Key Features
 The toolbox focuses on the following primary objectives:
 - **Climate Extreme Indicators (ETCCDI):** Computing indices such as `TXx`, `TNn`, `R95p`, and `PRCPTOT` to assess long-term temperature and rainfall trends.